Combining Type Inference and Automated Unit Test Generation for Python: Data Availability

 \section{Data Availability}

-We provide a supplementary artefact consisting of the used Docker images, the projects used for evaluation, the raw result data, and our data analysis from Zenodo to allow for future usage~\cite{dataset}.
+We provide a supplementary artefact consisting of the Docker images used, the projects used for evaluation, the raw result data, and our data analysis from Zenodo to allow for future usage~\cite{dataset}.

 \begin{acks} This work was partially supported by the German Research Foundation (DFG) under grant FR 2955/5-1~(TYPES4STRINGS: Types For Strings). \end{acks}